6 Best Renters Insurance Companies in New Hampshire of 2025

 In addition to the four primary coverages, renters insurance sometimes provides supplementary coverages.
 These coverages are not always part of the standard coverage.
 Ask your agent if they are part of your policy or if you can add them.

-• Debris removal: Renters insurance will often cover some of the debris removal costs after a covered loss, like a fire or water damage.
+• Debris removal: Renters insurance will often cover some debris removal costs after a covered loss, like a fire or water damage.
 This is covered under your personal property limits.

 • Building additions or alterations: If you've paid for upgrades or modifications to your rental unit, renters insurance may cover damage from a covered event.
 Coverage is generally limited to a percentage of your personal property coverage limits, such as 15%.